gravitational/teleport/rfd/0079-oidc-joining.md

 ## Why

 This feature reduces the friction involved in dynamically adding many new nodes to Teleport on a variety of platforms.
-This is also more secure, as the user does not need to distribute a token which is liable to exfilitration.
+This is also more secure, as the user does not need to distribute a token which is liable to ex-filtration.

-Whilst multiple providers offer OIDC identities to workloads running on their platform, we will start by targetting GCP since this represents a key platform for Teleport, and is also well documented and easy to test on.
+Whilst multiple providers offer OIDC identities to workloads running on their platform, we will start by targetting GHA since this represents a key platform for Teleport, and is also well documented and easy to test on.
 However, the work towards this feature will also enable us to simply add other providers that support OIDC workload identity (see the references for more), this particularly ties into Machine ID goals as we aim to support several CI/CD providers that offer workload identity.

 ## Details